SamanthaKwenaeetile/Merchant-/docs/README.md

 * As an event organiser I want to know if hotel caters for social events like weddings or birthdays etc

 ---
+## User Goal
+The user of the site would be able to book one or more guests for a stay at the Merchant Hotel on a particular time and date.

+---
+## Site Goal
+The site owner will be able to takr online bookings from customers for the hotel.

+---
+## Features Of The Merchant Hotel
+1. Date/Time-based bookings so customers can booking whatever day any time they would like to vist the hotel.
+2. Avoid double bookings to stop the mistake of doubel booking customers for the same room or same date and time at the restaurant.
+3. Cancellations incause a customer has to canel thier stay with us.
+4. Restaurant Menu for customers to view before they vist the hotel
+---

 ## DESIGN PHILOSOPHY
 Overall design philosophy is influence mainly by the user and client stories and by the fact that